B43797/goldbach-window/README.md

 - This file **README.md** — summary of the project.
 - `goldbach_window_article.md` — the detailed article.
 - `index.html` — a simple web page (for GitHub Pages).
 - `banner.svg` — banner illustration.
+- `window_illustration.svg` — schematic illustration of the Goldbach Window.

 ---